Skip to content

 3.1 IP Addressing and Subnetting

 Chapter 2 covered VLANs — how to segment a network at Layer 2.
-Devices in different VLANs cannot communicate without a router.
+Devices in different VLANs communicate only through a router.
 For a router to forward traffic between VLANs, every device needs an IP address and every subnet needs a plan.
 This section covers IPv4 addressing and subnetting — the foundation of Layer 3 communication.

 Early network addressing schemes assigned flat addresses with no structure.
-Every router had to store a route to every individual host.
+Every router stored a route to every individual host.
 As networks grew, routing tables became unmanageable.

-IPv4 solves this with a hierarchical address structure.
-The address has two parts: a network portion and a host portion.
-Routers only need to store routes to networks, not to individual hosts.
-A router serving 254 hosts in 192.168.10.0/24 stores one route entry, not 254.
+IPv4 solves the scalability issue with a hierarchical address structure.
+The address has 2 parts: a network portion and a host portion.
+Routers store routes to networks only, not to individual hosts.
+A router serving 254 hosts in 192.168.10.0/24 stores 1 route entry instead of 254.

 The subnet mask defines the boundary between the network and host portions.
-This allows the same address space to be divided into subnets of different sizes, matching the actual number of devices in each segment.
-The notation for expressing this boundary is CIDR.
+The same address space divides into subnets of different sizes, matching the device count in each segment.
+CIDR notation expresses the boundary.

 OctetDecimalBinaryRole in /24